opentext-idol/discover-deploy/README.md

 | analysis-live | analysis-live-mediaserver-output       | Temporary video and data files for live analysis |
 | audit         | audit-db-data                          | Audit logs                                       |

-All containers connect to a Docker network called `micro-focus-idol-lema_main`.
-The `micro-focus-idol-lema` prefix can be changed using the `COMPOSE_PROJECT_NAME` setting.
+All containers connect to a Docker network called `opentext-idol-lema_main`.
+The `opentext-idol-lema` prefix can be changed using the `COMPOSE_PROJECT_NAME` setting.